legalese/legalese.github.io/doc/dsl.md

 - If a certain expression is unreachable.
 - If a scenario fails to handle all possible input cases.

+#### Large Models ####

+The universe may span multiple agreements and multiple documents.

+Detect conflict across those agreements.

+#### Regulatory Compliance ####

+It should be possible to express a policy specification in L4.
+For example, it should be possible to translate the Companies Act into L4.

+It should be possible to test a specific contract for compliance with that Act.

+### Specification vs Implementation vs Validation ###

+An L4 program may express a specification.

+An L4 program may implement a contract, in the sense that it may trigger real-world events, e.g. transferring Bitcoin or making an entry in a blockchain, sending PDFs for e-signature, calling against a government filing API, or emailing a notice to counterparties.

+Implementation example: parties PA, PB, and PC agree that when A pays B, then C must pay A. Instead of the tedium of PA proving to PC that it has paid PB, the proof of payment could sit in a publicly accessible blockchain, and PC could set a monitor on the blockchain, such that when the proof of payment appears, PC automatically pays PA.
+The contract itself would trigger the payment, and PA would not need to consciously approve or initiate anything.
+This is desirable because it allows PA to post selfies to Instagram and browse cat pictures instead: this is progress, by Whitehead's definition:

+An L4 program may validate an event log, auditing a set of past events, or evaluating a proposed scenario (series of future events), and returning an opinion regarding compliance, breach, and current state.

+Validation example: "I'm afraid I can't disclose that because I'm under NDA.
+My lawyer, I mean, my L4 system, told me not to.
+Sorry!"

+#### Derivation of Implementation from Specification ####

+It may be possible to derive an implementation from the specification, in the way that a [constraint solver](https://en.wikipedia.org/wiki/Constraint_satisfaction) produces a set of variables that satisfy given constraints.
+The variables may be an L4 program.

 ### Syntactic Representation and Negotiability ###

 Contracts are the subject of negotiation between parties.